-Israel in the Post Oslo Era: Prospects for Conflict and Reconciliation with the Palestinians
+Israel in the Post Oslo Era Prospects for Conflict and Reconciliation with the Palestinians

-Political Conflict and Exclusion in Jerusalem: The Provision of Education and Social Services
+Political Conflict and Exclusion in Jerusalem The Provision of Education and Social Services

-Majid Ibrahim Al-Haj
+By Majid Ibrahim Al-Haj

-January 23, 2019
+January 21, 2019

 This book constitutes the first systematic and critical discussion of questions of immigration and society in Israel from a global perspective.
 The comprehensive study covers the 30-year period since the beginning of the immigrant influx from the former Soviet Union in the 1990s and incorporates ...

-As'ad Ghanem, Mohanad Mustafa, Salim Brake
+By As'ad Ghanem, Mohanad Mustafa, Salim Brake

-December 20, 2018
+December 13, 2018

 Israel in the Post Oslo Era examines the official Israeli stands and policies towards the Palestinian problem from the beginning of the twenty-first century.
 The book argues that Israel is gradually withdrawing from the commitment of a two-state solution and from the general framework of the ...

-Michael J. Carpenter
+By Michael Carpenter

-November 06, 2018
+November 13, 2018